Learn Spanish with Immersion Courses: Finding the Right Option for You

-Imagine jetting off to a Spanish-speaking country and finally taking that class that propels your learning beyond basic phrases.
+Imagine jetting off to a Spanish-speaking country and finally propelling your Spanish skills beyond basic phrases.

 You’d get to sharpen your fluency, all while exploring local culture, hitting the beach and even going dancing at night!

-Doesn’t quite sound realistic?
-Well, the good news is, you can also take a Spanish immersion course while remaining right at home.
+Well, the good news is, you can have a vacation and learn Spanish by taking an immersion course!

 Have you dreamed of speaking Spanish like a native speaker?
 A summary of research on immersion shows that children who learn a second language in an immersion environment tend to demonstrate higher levels of proficiency in that language and often learn to speak it confidently and successfully.

 The even better news is that this also translates to adult learning.
-A recent study demonstrated that adults who learned a language in an immersion environment processed the language more like native speakers than those who learned the new language in a traditional classroom environment.
+One study demonstrated that adults who learned a language in an immersion environment processed the language more like native speakers than those who learned the new language in a traditional classroom environment.

-3. You’ll learn from your peers, as well as teachers.
+You’ll learn from your peers as well as your teachers.

-Classes that don’t use immersion use the teacher as a focal point, and you’ll spend most of the time learning vocabulary, grammar and writing.
-With immersion, your entire classroom—and any Spanish speaking you do outside of class—will become important.
+Classes that don’t use immersion have the teacher as a focal point, and you’ll spend most of the time learning vocabulary, grammar and writing by listening to the teacher’s instruction.
+With immersion, your entire classroom—and any Spanish speaking you do outside of class—will become a potential Spanish learning experience.

-Immersion classes involve a significant amount of time practicing conversation with your peers.
+Immersion courses dedicate a significant amount of time practicing conversation with your peers.
 The teacher may be listening in and correcting you, but you and your peers will also be assisting each other in learning the new language.
 The result is a classroom experience that’s varied and fun!

 Your Spanish teachers will likely be local, native speakers who will teach you idioms, appropriate slang and cultural norms in their home country.
 You’ll not only have a richer learning experience this way, you’re also more likely to remember what you’ve learned when you can tie it into its cultural significance.